severalnines/docs/user-guide/mysql/performance.rst

 	- Galera Cluster: http://galeracluster.com/documentation-webpages/monitoringthecluster.html
 	- MySQL Cluster: https://dev.mysql.com/doc/refman/5.6/en/mysql-cluster.html

+.. _MySQL - Performance - Advisors:

 Advisors
 ++++++++

-Lists of scheduled advisors' results created in *ClusterControl > Manage > Developer Studio* using `ClusterControl DSL <../../dsl.html>`_.
+Lists of scheduled advisors' results created in *ClusterControl > Manage > Developer Studio* using :ref:`ClusterControl DSL`.
 You can think of it like a 'scheduled mini-program' which executes a script created in Developer Studio and produces a result containing status, advice and justification.
 Each advisor can be expanded and collapsed by clicking on the dropdown icon at the top right corner.

 * **Show Advisors**
 	- Filters the advisor result based on tag.